f4pga/f4pga-arch-defs/quicklogic/README.md

       )
     ```

     The design name can be anything.
-For available board names please refer to the `quicklogic/pp3/boards.cmake` file.
+For available board names please refer to the `quicklogic/<family>/boards.cmake` file.
 Input IO constraints have to be given in the *PCF* format.
 The *SDC* file argument is optional.
     Please also refer to CMake files for existing designs.
     All the files passed to `add_fpga_target` have to be added to the flow with `add_file_target` e.g:

     ```plaintext
-    add_file_target(FILE btn_counter.v SCANNER_TYPE verilog)
+    add_file_target(FILE counter.v SCANNER_TYPE verilog)
-    add_file_target(FILE chandalar.pcf)
+    add_file_target(FILE io_constraints.pcf)
     ```

     The verilog scanner will automatically add all the verilog dependecies explicitely included in the added file.